mozilla/mozmill/mozmill/README.md

 ## Finding and Reporting Bugs

-Mozmill is in an active stage of development.
+Mozmill is under active development.
 Check out the [Auto-tools Mozmill project page](https://wiki.mozilla.org/Auto-tools/Projects/Mozmill) for information on development.
 If you think you've found a bug in Mozmill, please check the